AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/design-a-form.md

     Click **Save and Close**.

- ### Add radio buttons and checkboxes
+ ### Add radio buttons, checkboxes, and dropdowns

- You can add radio buttons and checkboxes to a custom form.
+ You can add radio buttons, checkboxes, and dropdowns to a custom form.

 +++ **Expand to see descriptions of available fields**

 * **Radio buttons**: Requires users to select only one choice.
 * **Checkbox Group**: Allows users to select multiple choices.
+* **Dropdown**: Provides a list of dropdown choices.

 +++